 - NHS Advice and what to do if you have Corona Virus symptoms

-- Swiss Embassy London advice for Swiss citizens in the UK
+- Swiss Embassy London advice including links to Swiss authorities

 - World Health Organization (WHO)